Zen escapism from the reality of life

 Laziness, and trivial existence

-While Buddhism requires diligent and sincere efforts aimed at self development and at refining one's quality of actions, Alan Watts book "This Is It" informs us of utterly superficial mind of the "great master Lin-Chi" :
+While Buddhism requires diligent and sincere efforts aimed at self development and at refining one's quality of actions for others, Alan Watts book "This Is It" informs us of Zen inspiration and focus - as explained by the "great master Lin-Chi" :

 "In Zen there is no place for using efforts.

 Eat your food, move your bowels, pass water,

 and when you're tired go and lie down." (page 84)